-At the end of the Palazzo Vecchio museum tour is the Hall of Geographical Maps (Sala delle Carte Geografiche) or Stanza del Guardaroba where it was the Medicean Guardaroba (cloakroom) of the Granduca Cosimo I, that was the center of the institution that conserved, inventoried and enlivened all the assets of the State and the Monarch.
+At the end of the museum itinerary is the Hall of Geographical Maps (Sala delle Carte Geografiche) or Stanza del Guardaroba.
+In this room was originally the Medici Wardrobe of Grand Duke Cosimo I. That is, the seat of the institution that preserved, inventoried and moved all the assets of the State and the Sovereign.

-The room has a wonderful woodden ceiling work of Dionigi Nigetti, while the walls are occupied from wardrobe decorated with 53 maps oil paintedon the doors of the wardrobe, between 1563 and 1589, from the Dominican friar Egnazio Danti and from Stefano Buonsignori.
+The room has a beautiful wooden ceiling by Dionigi Nigetti.
+While the walls are occupied by wardrobe decorated with 53 oil-painted maps.
+These maps were painted – between 1563 and 1589 – on the doors of the wardrobes, by the Dominican friar Egnazio Danti and Stefano Buonsignori.

 The maps are of great historical interest and constitute a document of invaluable value of geographical knowledge of the second half of the sixteenth century.
 Part of the maps were derived from Ptolemy’s Geographia, the others refer to contemporary works of the sixteenth century and represent all the known world of the time.

-At the center of the room is exposed the great globe “map mundi” ruined by excessive restorations.
-Curious peculiarity of the wardrobe is that some is that some wardrobes hide secret passages to other environments – normally not accessible to those who visit the Palazzo Vecchio -, for example behind the map of Armenia is a secret passage leading to Camerino of the Duchess Bianca Cappello, second wife of Francesco I de’ Medici for which was built towards the end of the sixteenth century, a study linked to his passion for collecting.
+In the center of the room is the large “map mundi” globe ruined by excessive restoration.
+A curious peculiarity of the wardrobes is that some hide secret passages from other rooms.
+Such secret passages are normally not accessible to anyone visiting Palazzo Vecchio.
+For example, behind the map of Armenia there is a secret passage that leads to the Camerino of the Duchess Bianca Cappello, second wife of Francesco I de’ Medici.
+For this Duchess, at the end of the sixteenth century, a small study was in fact created linked to her passion for collecting.

 Curious characteristic of the room is the presence of a small window, protect from a grate, from which the duchessa could observe, not seen, the Salone dei Cinquecento.